Ben-Ortiz/Riot-Games-API/README.md

 ![alt text](images/restProviderPort.png)
 ![alt text](images/soapProviderPort.png)
 ![alt text](images/restConsumerPort.png)
 4. Run the 3 programs, LOLChampionProviderRestAPI, ValoAgentProviderSoapAPI, and GameConsumerRestAPI.
+5. Add some dummy data in your aws db, or local db using DBeaver.
 5. Run Postman to get ready to test your endpoints.

 ## Usage